lpesenti/Archimedes_repo/README.md

 * This script was used to perform some compression test on data taken by the Archimedes prototype.
 However, it is in an unstable and unreviewed version.

+#### config.ini

+* In this file are contained several variables needed for the analysis on the Archimedes experiment data.
+* The values of the variable present must be changed especially the ones related to paths variables.

 ## ET_sensors